Kleine Brogel Air Base

-Kleine Brogel Air Base (ICAO: EBBL) is a Belgian Air Component military airfield located 0.8 NM east of Kleine-Brogel, in the municipality Peer, Belgium.
-It is home to the Belgian 10th Tactical Wing, operating F-16 Fighting Falcons, which are capable, among other capabilities, of delivering B61 nuclear bombs.
+Kleine Brogel Air Base (ICAO: EBBL) is a Belgian Air Force military airfield located 0.8 NM east of Kleine-Brogel, in the municipality of Peer, Belgium.
+It is home to the Belgian 10th Tactical Wing, which operates F-16 Fighting Falcons.
+As part of nuclear sharing it is also the home of the United States Air Force's 701st Munitions Support Squadron.
+As of 2023, Kleine Brogel is one of six active air bases in five European countries with B61 nuclear bombs in underground WS3 Weapon Storage and Security System inside aircraft shelters.